MrSinho/shengine/README.md

  - Double/triple buffering
  - Textures
  - Shader system sucks
- - Scripting (native pls)
+ - Scripting (native preferred)
+ - Audio
+ - Import/export scene binaries
+ - Edit shortcuts when navigating in the window

 ## Prerequisites

-Make sure you've installed the vulkan sdk on your machine and the required development libraries for glfw on linux.
+Make sure you've installed the vulkan sdk on your machine and the required development libraries for GLFW and Vulkan on Linux.

 ```bash
 bash linuxPrerequisites.sh